I am guilty of eating these banana and apple pancakes alongside my baby (now toddler).

 [This post contains affiliate links, meaning I will earn a small commission if you make a purchase as a result of you clicking over.]

-What you will need for this pancake recipe is a grater and a non-stick pan.
+What you will need for this baby pancakes recipe is a grater and a non-stick pan.
 Time to invest in these things if you haven’t already.
 You’ll be using the pan quite a lot for pancakes, omlettes and fried eggs.

 Yes, I am doing omlettes and fried eggs in a non-stick pan.
 No oil or butter.
 Never looked back since.